boniface/quick.io/docs/overview/client_architecture.rst

 Implementing a Client
 =====================

-A client MUST implement the following in order to communicate with a Quick.IO server consistently and properly.
+A client MUST implement the following in order to communicate with a QuickIO server consistently and properly.

 Client Events
 -------------